-Students in their final year of a Bachelor's degree program at the University of Northern British Columbia who have a grade point average of at least 3.33 (B+) in the last 30 credit hours of coursework attempted may be permitted to register in a maximum of 6 credit hours of graduate courses on the recommendation of the program concerned and with the consent of the Vice President Research and Graduate Programs or designate.
-If a student is subsequently admitted to a Graduate Program, graduate courses used for credit toward the undergraduate program cannot be used for credit toward the graduate program.
+Students in their final year of a Bachelor's degree program at UNBC who have a GPA of at least 3.33 (B+) in the last 30 credit hours of coursework attempted may be permitted to register in a maximum of 6 credit hours of graduate courses on the recommendation of the program concerned, the course instructor(s) and with the consent of the faculty Dean.
+If a student is subsequently admitted to a graduate program, graduate courses used for credit toward the undergraduate program cannot be used for credit toward the graduate program.

-This policy gives academically strong undergraduate students the opportunity to experience graduate level instruction without commitments being made by either the student or the University about admission into graduate programs, or academic credit being awarded for the courses if a student is subsequently admitted to a graduate program.
-Please note that preclusions stated in the Graduate Academic Calendar will apply.
-Students are responsible for being aware of preclusions in the Graduate Academic Calendar for cross-listed undergraduate/graduate courses.
+This policy gives academically-strong undergraduate students the opportunity to experience graduate-level instruction without commitments being made by either the student or the University about admission into graduate programs, or academic credit being awarded for the courses if a student is subsequently admitted to a graduate program.
+Please note that preclusions stated in the graduate academic calendar will apply.
+Students are responsible for being aware of preclusions in the graduate academic calendar for cross-listed undergraduate/graduate courses.